jxsl13/southpark-downloader/README.md

 # South Park Downloader

-This is a download utility that i shighly inspired by https://github.com/yt-dlp/yt-dlp which does not work that well on macOS.
+This is a download utility that is highly inspired by https://github.com/xypwn/southpark-de-downloader which does not work that well on macOS.

 - creates a sqlite3 database as index